praekeltfoundation/docker-django-bootstrap/README.md

 * Adjusts some headers received by clients (see [Other configuration: Nginx](#nginx)).

 ### What about WhiteNoise?
-[WhiteNoise](http://whitenoise.evans.io) is a library to simplify static file serving with Python webservers and integrates with Django.
+[WhiteNoise](http://whitenoise.evans.io) is a library to simplify static file serving with Python webservers that integrates with Django.
 It encapsulates a lot of best-practices and useful optimisations when serving static files.
 In fact, some of the optimisations it uses we copied and used in the Nginx configuration for django-bootstrap.

 WhiteNoise is not typically used in conjunction with a static file-serving reverse proxy and so we don't recommend using it with django-bootstrap.
-Additionally, WhiteNoise [does not support serving Django media files](http://whitenoise.evans.io/en/stable/django.html#serving-media-files)--which is **not** a thing we recommend you do for the reasons outlined in the WhiteNoise documentation--but a requirement we have had for some of our projects.
+Additionally, WhiteNoise [does not support serving Django media files](http://whitenoise.evans.io/en/stable/django.html#serving-media-files)--which is **not** a thing we recommend you do, for the reasons outlined in the WhiteNoise documentation--but a requirement we have had for some of our projects.

 WhiteNoise does not solve the problem of buffering requests for Gunicorn's workers.